Switching Birth Control Pills: How To Do It?

 1. Birth Control Medicines are Causing Heavy Bleeding

-Women may consider switching their birth control medicines when the medicine affects their menstrual cycle adversely.
+Women may consider switching their birth control medicines when medicine affects their menstrual cycle adversely.
 If the chosen birth control medicines cause heavy bleeding, the woman may consider choosing another alternative.

 2. Birth Control Medicines are Causing Sadness and Depression